yuabrahamliu/proRate/README.md

 # Tutorial for R package proRate

-###
+### Yu Liu
-### 1/22/2021
+### 10/12/2024

 ## Introduction

-The dynamics of transcriptional elongation can influence various post-transcriptional processes, such as splicing, polyadenylation, and nuclear export, etc *(Bentley, 2014; Lei, et al., 2001; Wallace and Beggs, 2017)*.
-To quantify the elongation rate, a typical method is to treat cells with drugs able to inhibit Polymerase II (Pol II) from entering the gene bodies and starting transcription, such as DRB (5,6-dichloro-1-β-d-ribofuranosylbenzimidazole), and then track Pol II using Pro-seq or Gro-seq *(Hou, et al., 2019)*.
-As the DRB dependent blocking of Pol II entry persists, a read blank region will form on gene body because few Pol II enter into it.
-Downstream of this blank region (Pol II depleted state) is the intact reads region (Pol II occupied state) formed by the unaffected Pol II having entered the gene body before the drug blocking.
-Hence, the length of the blank region is considered as the distance that Pol II should have gone through during the blocking period, and the corresponding Pol II transcription rate can be obtained based on this distance and the blocking time.
+The dynamics of transcriptional elongation can influence various post-transcriptional processes, such as splicing, polyadenylation, and nuclear export *[1-5]*.
+To quantify the elongation rate, a typical method is to treat cells with drugs able to inhibit Polymerase II (Pol II) from entering the gene bodies and starting transcription, such as DRB (5,6-dichloro-1-beta-d-ribofuranosylbenzimidazole), and then track Pol II using Pro-seq or Gro-seq *[6, 7]*.
+As the DRB-dependent blocking of Pol II entry persists, a read blank region will form on the gene body because few Pol II enter it.
+Downstream of this blank region (Pol II depleted state) is the intact read region (Pol II occupied state) formed by the unaffected Pol II having entered the gene body before the drug blocking.
+Hence, the length of the blank region is considered the distance Pol II should have gone through during the blocking period, and the corresponding Pol II transcription rate can be obtained based on this distance and the blocking time.

-To get the distance, the transition point between the Pol II depleted state and occupied state must be identified.
-Traditionally, a 2-state hidden Markov model (HMM) is used to infer this elongation rate from Pro-seq or Gro-seq data *(Hou, et al., 2019)*.
-Here, we developed the R package *proRate*, which uses a novel least sum of square (LSS) method to calculate the rate and gets rid of the data distribution limitation of HMM model, as well as its complex parameter estimation steps.
-In addition, this package also offers other functions frequently used when study transcription dynamics, such as metagene plotting, pausing index calculation, differential gene identification, etc.
+To get the distance, the transition point between the Pol II depleted state and the occupied state must be identified.
+Traditionally, a 2-state hidden Markov model (HMM) is used to infer this elongation rate from Pro-seq or Gro-seq data *[6]*.
+However, this method is complicated with many parameters to be estimated and the model’s hidden variable to be solved by the expectation-maximization (EM) iteration *[8]*.
+In addition, it typically assumes that the observed continuous data follow a normal distribution, which cannot always be fulfilled.
+Hence, we tried to solve the problem using a different method and developed the R package *proRate*.
+It identifies the transition point via a novel least sum of squares (LSS) method, which is more efficient than HMM and has no requirement on the data distribution.
+In addition, this package also offers other functions frequently used when studying transcription dynamics, such as metagene plotting, pausing index calculation, and differential gene identification.

 ## Package installation